scbowler/aws-setup-guides/FULL_STACK_DEPLOYMENT.md

 #### Copy the Template

-Your starter files should have included a reference configuration in `server/full-stack-project.example.conf`.
+Your starter files may have included a reference configuration in `server/full-stack-project.example.conf`.
 Copy this file now, giving it a name that matches your project's subdomain.

 > For example, if your project's subdomain is `full-stack-project.learningfuze.com`, then your configuration file's name should be `full-stack-project.learningfuze.com`. **There is no `.conf` at the end of the final file.**